Anne Boleyn: Struggle for a son

 After her coronation, Anne settled into a quiet routine at the King's favourite residence, Greenwich Palace, to prepare for the birth of her baby.
-Anne's first attempt to produce an heir was seemingly described by historians as "a shapeless mass of flesh".
-This caused Anne's detractors, such as imperial ambassador Eustace Chapuys, to accuse her of witchcraft.
-These accusations were quickly discounted due to lack of evidence.
-The actual child was a girl, born slightly prematurely on 7 September 1533.
+The child was a girl, born slightly prematurely on 7 September 1533.
 She was christened Elizabeth, probably in honour of either Anne's mother Elizabeth Howard or Henry's mother Elizabeth of York, or both.
 The birth of a girl was a heavy blow to her parents, who had confidently expected a boy.
 All but one of the royal physicians and astrologers had predicted a son and the French king had been asked to stand as his godfather.
 Now the prepared letters announcing the birth of a prince had an s hastily added to them to read princes[s] and the traditional jousting tournament for the birth of an heir was cancelled.

+The infant princess, however, was given a splendid christening.